List of unreleased songs recorded by Pink Floyd: "Seabirds"

 A song used in the More film but as yet unreleased.
-A song titled "Seabirds" was released as part of The Early Years 1965–1972 box set in 2016, however this is not the song from the film but an alternate version of the instrumental track "Quicksilver".
+A song titled "Seabirds" was released as part of The Early Years 1965–1972 box set in 2016; however, this is not the song from the film but an alternative version of the instrumental track "Quicksilver".

 "Stefan's Tit"

 An outtake from the More sessions.
 Working title for "Green Is The Colour".

 "Paris Bar"

 Another More outtake, found on the same multitrack tape as the above track.
 Working title for "Ibiza Bar".

 "Theme (Dramatic Version)"

 Another More outtake, found on the same multitrack tape as the above tracks.
 Working title for "Dramatic Theme".

 "Alan's Blues"

 "Alan's Blues" is an instrumental blues song first recorded for the film Zabriskie Point in December 1969.
 This version was released as a bonus track on the 1997 soundtrack reissue under the title "Love Scene 6".
-It began appearing in live shows in early 1970, initially along with a couple other Zabriskie instrumentals ("Heart Beat, Pig Meat" and "The Violent Sequence") that were soon dropped.
+It began appearing in live shows in early 1970, initially along with two other Zabriskie instrumentals ("Heart Beat, Pig Meat" and "The Violent Sequence") that were soon dropped.
 Performed through 1972, often as an encore.
 Possibly also recorded in 1971.
 The song appears on various bootleg recordings (usually live, sometimes given the nickname of "Pink Blues").